 Software as a Service

 Access to information is one of the most important parts of running a professional services business.
 This is true both in and out of the office.
-A document management system is critical to guaranteeing access to a digital database rather than a filing cabinet, opening up lots of opportunities for accessibility and convenience.
+You want the right employees to have access to the documents they need, as well as for your data to remain safe and secure at all times.
+A document management system is critical to guaranteeing access to a digital database rather than a filing cabinet.
 You can store files as PDFs in a secure database, and a relational database management system will provide an end user with the ability to search the system for keywords in these documents.
 All the user needs is an Internet connection.